tambouri/teletype/docs/quickstart.md

 We can change the behavior of a command with a *PRE* such as `DEL`:

-    DEL 500 : TR.TOG A
+    DEL 500 : TR.TOG 1

-`TR.TOG A` will be delayed by 500ms upon execution.
+`TR.TOG 1` will be delayed by 500ms upon execution.

+### Some helpful bits:

-A helpful display line appears above the command line in dim font.
+* A display line appears above the command line in dim font.
 Here any entered commands will return their numerical value if they have one.

-*SCRIPTS*, or several lines of commands, can be assigned to trigger inputs.
-This is when things get musically interesting.
-To edit each script, we shift into EDIT mode.
+* You can scroll through your history of commands using the up and down arrows.

+* You can copy and paste the currently selected command for use in a script using `ALT+C` & `ALT+V`.

+* Navigate directly to live mode with `F12`.

 ### LIVE mode icons

-Four small icons are displayed in LIVE mode to give some important feedback about the state of Teletype.
+Five small icons are displayed in LIVE mode to give some important feedback about the state of Teletype.
 These icons will be brightly lit when the above is true, else will remain dim.
 They are, from left to right:
+* Trigger Mutes: 8 dots indicate the 8 trigger inputs.
+Bright dots indicate muted triggers
 * Slew: CV outputs are currently slewing to a new destination.
 * Delay: Commands are in the delay queue to be executed in the future.
 * Stack: Commands are presently on the stack waiting for execution.